 The faculty also offers course-based master's programs in computer engineering, environmental systems engineering and management and oil and gas engineering.
 Additionally, an innovative postgraduate diploma program in safety and risk engineering is offered.

 Most full-time graduate students in thesis-based degree programs receive financial assistantship.
-An industry internship option is also available for students to spend a portion of their degree program working for a company in the area of their thesis research.
+An industry internship option is also available whereby students spend a portion of their degree program working for a company in the area of their thesis research.